Setting Foot in Cebu

 Cebu City is a great place to visit but I guess it is best to know from beforehand what to expect.
 The Philippines is a poor country and this is obvious in Cebu City.
 Impoverished areas and slums are dotted all around the city.
 And sidewalks are non existent in many places.
 And obviously then there is the traffic which is normal in any city in the world.

 On the other hand, there are loads of restaurants, huge Malls, cool cafeterias and above all the locals are the best.
 We actually made quite a few friends in the city which we met every night on our third visit.

 Meanwhile, we planned a route around the Philippines.
 Our next destination was a seaside village named Moalboal, about 90 km away from the stressful city life.
 Moalboal is on the opposite coast of Cebu City and a local bus ride takes between 2 to 4 hours.
 The trip took us through winding roads nestled in tropical jungle and along Cebu’s highlands.
 This 90 km trip only cost around 3 euro.

-Moalboal is the complete opposite to Cebu City.
-A Laid back seaside town on Cebu’s South Western coast.
+Moalboal is the complete opposite of Cebu City.
+A laid back seaside town on Cebu’s South Western coast.
 It is also the main touristic area in this part of the island.
-Although we had already been in Cebu for a couple of nights, Moalboal was where our Philippine’s adventures began.
+Although we had already been in Cebu for a couple of nights, Moalboal was where our Philippine adventures began.

 Canyoneering | An Epic Adventure Along Rivers Hidden in a Tropical Jungle